Azure/k8s-infra/docs/proposals/generic-reconciler.md

 Ideally, the non-`PATCH` case would use etags for the update but as far as we know, that isn't supported.

-A consideration here is that the behavior of this process is complex and across many RP's or based on user perference different merge behavior would be required:
+A consideration here is that the behavior of this process is complex and across many RP's or based on user preference different merge behavior would be required:

 * User A may want to ALWAYS enforce conformance to the `SPEC` of the CRD BUT only for fields they have set, allowing drift in other fields which are not set.
 * User B may want to ALWAYS enforce conformance to the `SPEC` of the CRD for ALL fields, overwriting fields set outside the operator or removing additional fields set outside the operator which aren't specified on the CRD.
 * User C may want the CRD to REFLECT changes made outside of the operator, such as the example above where an autoscaling rule in the RP is changing capacity.

-Picking a few supported approachs and allowing user choice in this behavior feels like a sensible option.
+Picking a few supported approaches and allowing user choice in this behavior feels like a sensible option.
 This approach is inspired by [terraforms usage of `ignore_changes`](https://www.terraform.io/docs/configuration/resources.html#ignore_changes).

 ## Managing objects that were initially created outside of k8s-infra